kaiserproger/KaiserProger/README.md

 - Learning management system.
 Proprietary.
 Goal is to deliver to people another way of learning - ask one question, answer another one question, evaluate all of them.
 In development.
 Stack: FastAPI/SQLAlchemy/Postgres/Redis.
 - # FINHAMSTER APP
 - Financial control application.
 Wrote sorting of categories inside one "desk".
 NestJS/Prisma
-Other of repositories are test tasks or some fun things for learning.
+# Other repositories are test tasks or some fun things for learning.
 # Contact me
 - Telegram: https://t.me/kaiserroman